-“Quitting smoking will threaten my sobriety.”
-Fact: Smokers who are in recovery from alcohol abuse can stop smoking without starting to drink again.
-Because smoking and drinking often go together, smoking can lead to a stronger craving for alcohol.
-So quitting smoking during or right after treatment for alcoholism can actually increase your chances of staying sober.
+Smoking and drinking often go together.
+However, the good news is that smokers who are in recovery from alcohol abuse can stop smoking without starting to drink again.
+While smoking can lead to a stronger craving for alcohol, you have a better chance of staying sober if you quit smoking during or right after alcoholism treatment.

-“I’ll fail–I know I will.
-Quitting smoking will be harder for me than quitting drinking was.”
-Fact: There’s a good chance you felt this way, at times, about recovering from alcohol abuse.
+If you feel you won’t be able to quit smoking, don’t give up.
+There’s a good chance you felt this way when working toward recovery from alcohol abuse.
 Feeling powerless and admitting you need help is the first step to kicking your smoking addiction.
-You need to approach quitting smoking the same way you approached quitting drinking–one step at a time.
+You need to approach quitting smoking the same way you approached quitting drinking — one step at a time.
 What gave you the strength and courage to give up drinking?
-The same tools such as treatment, therapy, group support, spirituality, and friends and family can help you quit smoking.
+The same tools, such as treatment, therapy, group support, spirituality, friends, and family, can help you quit smoking.

 - Write down what you like about smoking and what you don’t like about quitting.
 Then, write down what you don’t like about smoking and reasons to quit.

 - Cut out a few of your favorite cigarettes during the day.